Apple2007/JackPortfolio/README.md

 -- Jack Shorenstein

-P.S. - Please credit me when using this webiste design in your own projects!
+P.S. - Please credit me and the original creator of the site (which is [nineties.website](https://nineties.website)) when using this webiste design in your own projects!
 Thanks!